COVID-19 TRAVEL INFORMATION

 The airport remains open for essential travel and all flights are operating to and from our North Terminal.
 During the lockdown in England residents must have a legal reason for travel (such as for work) and you should check the rules that apply at your destination including the FCDO travel advice, as these may have changed since your last visit.

-The UK Government has announced changes to the testing and quarantine requirements for departing and arriving passengers in England.
+The UK Government has testing and quarantine requirements for departing and arriving passengers in England.
 Different rules apply for Scotland, Wales and Northern Ireland.
 You must follow all the rules that apply to you.

 If you are travelling abroad from the UK

-Check the entry requirments for your destination.
+Check the entry requirements for your destination.
 They may have specific testing requirements, and advice may have changed since you last travelled.
 Find our more about Departure testing.

 If you are arriving into the UK